 - Cherry tomatoes

-- Various herbs, such as basil, cilantro, dill, parsley, chives, sage, oregano, thyme, marjoram, rosemary, and mint
+- Various herbs and greens, such as basil, cilantro, dill, parsley, chives, sage, oregano, thyme, marjoram, rosemary, kale, swiss chard, and mint

 - Pesto is also made from the basil grown in the Greenhouse